 In any Windows Explorer window, select Tools > Map Network Drive.
 Pick any drive letter that is helpful for you and set the Folder to be one of the paths above.
 Choose to connect using a different user name and set the user to be your SCF login and the password to be that of your samba account.

-To mount your home directory, go to Finder and select In the connection window, enter
+To mount your home directory, choose Go > Connect to Server... from within the Finder.
+Enter one of the paths above.
+In the connection window, enter

-SCF for Workgroup or Domain, your SCF username for Name, and your Samba password (not your UNIX password) for
+SCF for Workgroup or Domain, your SCF username and your samba password.

 sshfs for Mac OS X and Linux